avine/formation-angular-base/doc/course/public/12_forms.md

 <br />

-✅ The rest of this training focuses solely on Template-driven forms
+✅ The rest of this course focuses solely on Template-driven forms

 Notes :